-Strategy Objective Actions (Items in green are already in place or have been actioned by SDRC) Community Connectedness community and used for community activities where a sense of community is fostered.
-Yes.
-Create Hubs in Warwick &amp; Stanthorpe Increase the sustainability of sporting organisations by building capacity of support volunteers and maximising their skills.
+Strategy Objective Actions (Items in green are already in place or have been actioned by SDRC) Community Connectedness community and used for community activities where a sense of community is fostered. - Yes. ■ Create Hubs in Warwick & Stanthorpe Increase the sustainability of sporting organisations by building capacity of support volunteers and maximising their skills.
 Leverage off above skills classes for community organisations.
-Has been discussed in the Sport &amp; Recreation Arena.
+Has been discussed in the Sport & Recreation Arena.
 Develop stronger connections between the community and our schools Leverage off mobile libraries.
 My History/Our History - an Art Gallery/ Library project where senior students pick an elder from the community and write a short history on them - possible partnership with the Chronicle.
 Create seamless processes between Southern Downs Regional Council and the community Build partnerships with all levels of government.
 Increase the involvement of state and federal government projects.
 Building Service Networks and Organisational Infrastructure Strengthen communication networks within communities and across the region Consider the establishment of a Programming Committee for Community events to avoid program clashes and provide opportunity for events to leverage off each other.
-Website &amp; Facebook - Calendar of Events on Website.
+Initiast uture Website & Facebook - Calendar of Events on Website.
 Southern Downs Community Directory - Online Portal.
-4 Encourage mentoring and the sharing of knowledge and skills between generations of the community by developing stronger supportive social connections Leverage off My History/Our History Develop a visiting program for schools to senior citizens centres, old age homes Encourage reuse and recycling in residential, commercial and industrial settings including the implementation of innovative recycling practices.
-Outside the ambit of this Committee - Planning &amp; Environment.
-Community Building through Community Services Partnerships Improve disaster preparation, planning, response and recovery practices of Southern Downs Regional Council, community organisations, landowners, Industry and the wider community.
+Encourage mentoring and the sharing of knowledge and skills between generations of the community by developing stronger supportive social connections Leverage off My History/Our History Develop a visiting program for schools to senior citizens centres, old age homes Encourage reuse and recycling in residential, commercial and Industrial settings including the implementation of Innovative recycling practices.
+Outside the ambit of this Committee - Planning & Environment.
+Outside the ambit of this Committee - Planning & Environment.
+Community Building through Community Services Partnerships Improve disaster preparation, planning, response and recovery practices of Southern Downs Regional Council, community organisations, landowners, industry and the wider community.
 Possible role in Recovery Community?
 Disaster preparation training already been addressed.
 Southern Downs Community Directory - Online Portal.